 What are the possible side effects of Ajovy?

 The most common side effects experienced by patients receiving Ajovy in clinical trials were injection site reactions, such as redness or pain at the site of the injection.
-In some people, Ajovy caused a hypersensitivity reaction (severe allergic reaction), which may appear as a rash, itching, or hives.
-Ajovy should be discontinued if an allergic reaction occurs.1
+In some people, Ajovy caused a hypersensitivity reaction (severe allergic reaction), which may appear as a rash, itching, hives, anaphylaxis, and angioedema.
+Ajovy should be discontinued if a severe allergic reaction occurs.1

 These are not all the possible side effects of Ajovy.
 Patients should talk to their doctor about what to expect with treatment with Ajovy.